 Back in 2020, I had suggested that I would stick with being a toll taker, collecting tolls and dividends by way of those pipelines that move the oil and gas around North America.
 Of course, Enbridge and TC Energy are much more diversified and do have energy producing operations as well.

 But the energy producer story just became too overwhelming and obvious for me.
-While I was late to eat my own cooking, I started to build positions in the iShares XEG and more recently into Nuttall’s Ninepoint energy ETF.
+While I was late to eat my own cooking, I started to build positions in the iShares XEG and Nuttall’s Ninepoint energy ETF.

-We are enjoying some nice returns.
+We are enjoying some nice returns in the range of 100% to 150% in accounts.
 But more important than the dividend and total return potential is the fact that we (my wife and family) are hedged against any energy crunch and crisis.

 Escalating prices at the pump are most likely not a risk (for us).
 In fact, we’ll likely have any energy costs covered with additional exceptional gains in the bank.
 And I certainly hope we do not run into an energy crisis.